Imshepherd/ECGSurvNet/README.md

   * [pillar (version 1.4.4)](https://cran.r-project.org/web/packages/pillar/index.html)
   * [ggplot2 (version 3.3.3)](https://cran.r-project.org/web/packages/ggplot2/index.html)

-  You need to have `ggplot2` and its dependencies installed to plot loss during training processing, and you can install these packages by running the following line in your R console:
+  You need to have `ggplot2` and its dependencies installed to plot the loss during training processing, and you can install these packages by running the following line in your R console:

   ```R
   package_url <- "https://cran.r-project.org/src/contrib/Archive/pillar/pillar_1.4.4.tar.gz"